 Alright, the backpack has zones and they are as follows: bottom zone, core zone, top zone, accessory pockets and tool loops or lash on points.
 Wondering how to use each zone most efficiently?
 We have you covered!

 You need to have a couple of backpacking checklists for yourself and for your group.
 Once you are on the trail heading to your first camp, that is not the time to ask someone in your group if they brought a specific item.
 It is a good idea to plan ahead of time and delegate who should bring which items.
 When you have the list of items you are responsible for, take that list and begin packing your backpack (maybe even using our above guide) as you put items in, check them off your list.
 Keep your list with you on the trail for reference and also accountability.
 Your beginner’s backpacking trip will go much more smoothly with an organized and teamwork approach.

 Above all, bring extra food, you will be burning extra calories and will need fuel to keep going!

 In addition, give a family member or friend a plan of where you will be backpacking and a timeline, just in case.
 It is always best to keep safety in mind!

-Now that you some tips to embark on your beginners backpacking trip you should be feeling more confident with your interest in the activity, it is extremely physically and mentally rewarding to be out with nature and experience time ‘unplugged’ from the hustle and bustle of daily life that has many people interested in getting back to nature.
-Don’t worry, you’ll learn as you go from your experiences and those around you and after a few trips you will have your own unique rhythm of backpacking and no longer consider yourself a beginner at all!
-For more information you can refer this site.
+Now that you have got some tips to embark on your beginners backpacking trip.
+By now, you should be feeling more confident with your interest in the hiking activity.
+In fact, it is extremely physically and mentally rewarding to be out with nature.
+In short, experience the time ‘unplugged’ from the hustle and bustle of daily life that has many people interested in getting back to nature.
+Don’t worry, you’ll learn as you go from your experiences and those around you.
+After a few trips, you will have your own unique rhythm of backpacking and no longer consider yourself a beginner at all!
+For more information, you can refer this site.